Adds a colour-coded surface of spatial objects (polygons, lines, or points

 given values, so any extrapolated points greater or less than the range of

-are simply set to the respective maximum or minimum values.
+dat are simply set to the respective maximum or minimum values.
 This

-to be used precisely when adding colourbars
+allows the limits of dat to be used precisely when adding colourbars

-with add_colourbar
+with add_colourbar.

 See also